cschroe/covid19/README.md

 # Covid-19 Data and Analysis
-This repository contains raw data and light analyses on the Covid-19 pandemic.
+This repository contains raw data and simple analyses surrounding the Covid-19 pandemic with a focus on Alberta.

 ## Disclaimer
-The contents of this repository have been assembled by a non epidemiologist.
-The data have been largely hand collected from media releases and reports published by public health authorities; discrepancies in reporting practices and quality certainly exist.
+The contents of this repository have been assembled by non epidemiologists.
+The data have been largely hand collected from media releases and reports published by public health authorities; discrepancies in reporting practices and quality across jurisdictions certainly exist.

 ## Contents
 ### input
-This file contains raw data files.
+This folder contains the raw data files.
 Sources are indicated in the files.

 ### do
-This file contains programs.
+This folder contains programs.

 ### output
-This file contains figures, tables, etc.
+This folder contains figures, tables, etc.

 ## Covid-19 in Alberta
 ### Measures implemented at the provincial level